gojko/cloudformation-pinpoint/README.md

-# Custom Cloudformation resource for deploying Pinpoint applications
+# Custom CloudFormation resource for deploying Pinpoint applications

 1. package the template